eoinkelly/notes/security/tls/tls-ssl-certs.md

 # SSL/TLS Certs

-    cert = public-key + identity + signature-of-a-trusted-party-binding-the-key-and-identity
+* A cert = public-key-of-server + identity + signature-of-a-trusted-party-binding-the-key-and-identity
+* A form of key exchange
 * X.509
-    * is the format of the certificate in TLS/SSL
+    * a set of standards for Internet PKI
     * https://tools.ietf.org/html/rfc5280
+        * defines the fields of the certificate

 ## History